 Name:

-Address and/or Res idents Association:
+Address and/or Res sidents Association:

-Received: 04 November 2023 (S Support)
+Received: 04 November 2023 (S upport)

 Grant the license and save Berwick Street!!

 Name:

-Address and/or Res idents Association:
+Address and/or Res sidents Association:

-Received: 09 November 2023 (C Opposed)
+Received: 09 November 2023 (C (pposed)

 This appears to be identical to an application made a few months ago by the same applicant that was refused.
 The proper approach is an appeal not to make repeated applications.
 This application should not proceed as its an abuse of process.
 Residents shouldn't have to spend half their lives appearing at 64 Victoria Street in order to be able to sleep at night.
 Please ask the applicant for information on whether this application differs from the one that was recently refused and then add than information to the site.
 If its a repeat of the same application it should be refused as nothing has changed.
 On 21 November 2023 the Interested Party submitted the following additional comments I object on the same grounds I did earlier in the year 23/03810/LIPN please refer this part of berwick street has loads of residents, there is a young family living above, kemp house opposite, and there is the crime issue which is driven by all forms of over intensification as per the council's latest CIA, 2 weeks ago i awoke to yet another forensic police van on berwick street as a serious assault had taken place 10 yards from these premises, the licence should be refused on crime, public nuisance and protection of children grounds - there is a 6 month old baby living in the flat above.
-I note that:- "The Sub-Committee having carefully considered the matter and the evidence on its individual merits decided that the Applicant had not provided valid reasons for the granting of the application in the West End Cumulative Impact Zone ("West End CIZ") on 5 October.
+I note that: "The Sub-Committee having carefully considered the matter and the evidence on its individual merits decided that the Applicant had not provided valid reasons for the granting of the application in the West End Cumulative Impact Zone ("West End CIZ") on 5 October.
 Its now November and nothing of significance has changed.
 So in addition this is an abuse of process - should have been an appeal.

 Name: Soho Business Alliance Board

 Address and/or Residents Association:

-Received: 17 November 2023 (S Support)
+Received: 17 November 2023 (S upport)

-representation in sup of all four licensing of port of the above prem ojectives. ful for the Licensing Authority's consideration of this ises licence application, based upon the promotion ed voice for all businesses in Soho, with the aim of
+The Soho Business Alliance would be grateful for the Licensing Authority's consideration of this